IEA-Paris/PPIAS/content/articles/ICA4.md

 Upon completion of the talks by ICA4 Mentors, Paris-Saclay hosted a half-day event with multiple workshops in which ICA4 mentors and Paris-Saclay researchers discussed major advances and issues surrounding AI.[ _Stanislas Dehaene_](https://www.college-de-france.fr/site/en-stanislas-dehaene/index.htm 'Stanislas Dehaene') presented a series of fMRI, MEG, and behavioural evidence that humans use symbolic and recursive strategies on prediction tasks with complex sequences, as compared with monkeys which seem to use a picture-based strategy.
 In a session focusing on AI and ethics,[ _Paola Tubaro_](https://databigandsmall.com 'Paola Tubaro') revealed the hidden human workers who provide the hand-labelled training data for products such as Siri.
 This is due to companies and corporations needing a cheap workforce in the same language, ultimately reproducing historic colonial patterns.

 Finally, the intellectually intense day came to an end with a talk in which [_Zaven Paré_](https://www.intercontinental-academia.org/mentors/#pare 'Zaven Paré') discussed his artistic works based on electronic marionettes and his collaborations with robotics specialists in Japan.
 Paré’s conception of automaton-centred theatre enchants audiences while challenging our tendency towards anthropomorphisation.
 This raises important questions regarding how we will interact with AI algorithms and intelligent robotics in the decades to come...

-[^1]: This is the footnote everyone always dreamed about.
-It is lengthy yet not that much.
-It is plain good.